Is Plant Food The Same As Fertilizer? – Guides & Useful Tips

 Micronutrients

-• Manganese combines with some enzyme systems to contribute to the breakdown of nitrogen metabolism and carbohydrates.
+• Manganese: Combines with some enzyme systems to contribute to the breakdown of nitrogen metabolism and carbohydrates.

-• Molybdenum aids in using nitrogen.
+• Molybdenum: It aids in using nitrogen.

-• Zinc regulates sugar consumption and encourages carbohydrate transformation.
+• Zinc: Zinc regulates sugar consumption and encourages carbohydrate transformation.
 It has a certain role in enzyme systems, regulating plant growth.
 Zinc comes from zinc sulfate, zinc chelate, and zinc oxide.

-• Cobalt: new flowers need cobalt to fix nitrogen.
+• Cobalt: New flowers need cobalt to fix nitrogen.

-Which Is Better: Plant Food vs Fertilizer?
+Which Is Better: Plant Food Or Fertilizer?

 Essentially, plants will feed themselves with nutrients taken up from the soil.
-Nevertheless, they need regular fertilizing when lacking nutrients.
+However, they need regular fertilization when lacking nutrients.
+As a source of potassium, phosphorus, and nitrogen, fertilizers are indispensable for healthy and thriving plants.

 Your vegetables use up the above elements very quickly, especially nitrogen.
 Thus, fertilizers are meant to replenish those minerals.